Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts: Empirical Study

-\paragraph{Effect of semantic-aware initialization.} In \cref{table:comp_clf_init}, we test three kinds of classifier initialization strategies in comparison with the random initialization baseline.
+\paragraph{Effect of Semantic-Aware Initialization.} In \Cref{table:comp_clf_init}, we test three kinds of classifier initialization strategies in comparison with the random initialization baseline.
 In \algo, we use the textual feature by default because it transfers semantic relations between classes during fine-tuning.
-Another intuitive strategy using the class mean features to initialize the classifier achieves slightly poor performance but still significantly improves the baseline.
-This experiment shows that a good starting point for parameter optimization can lead to a better solution and faster convergence.
+We also compare different textual prompting methods and report the results in \Cref{sec:textual_prompts}.
+The other strategies using linear probing or class mean features to initialize the classifier achieve slightly poor performance but still significantly improve the baseline.
+This experiment shows that a good starting point for parameter optimization can lead to a better solution.

-\paragraph{Impact of the quantity of learnable parameters.} In \algo, we can define the amounts of learnable parameters.
-In \cref{fig:bottle_dim}, we study how much the parameters impact performance by controlling the bottleneck dimension $r$.
-Overall, we find that the performance is robust to the change of dimensions and it achieves the best results when employing comparable learnable parameters to the classifier.